 Meriden is a larger medium-sized city located in the state of Connecticut.
 With a population of 59,395 people and 17 constituent neighborhoods, Meriden is the 12th largest community in Connecticut.

-Unlike some cities, Meriden isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Meriden are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Meriden is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Meriden is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Meriden who work in office and administrative support (12.94%), sales jobs (9.86%), and management occupations (9.79%).

 The citizens of Meriden are slightly better educated than the national average of 21.84% for all cities and towns, with 22.27% of adults in Meriden having a bachelor's degree or advanced degree.